 One of the most important things to consider when choosing a SUP is the dimensions of your paddle board.
 While paddle board dimensions may seem insignificant to a beginning paddle boarder, a properly sized board is essential to enjoying the sport.
 After more research than you should do on it, I’ve boiled SUP dimensions down for you.

-Why do the dimensions of a paddle board matter?
+Why dimensions of a paddle board matter?
 Paddle board dimensions matter because they determine how much weight a SUP can support, how maneuverable it is, and how stable a platform the board is to ride.
 When choosing a paddle board, it’s important to consider length, width and thickness dimensions because they determine a SUP’s capacity.

 But just knowing paddle board dimensions is only part of the information you need in order to get the right paddle board for you.
 So let’s take a closer look at SUP dimensions and how they relate to sizing and board capacity.